Internship and establishment of the official

 If, at the end of a leave for health reasons, you are unable to resume your duties, you can be placed on unpaid leave, for a maximum of one year renewable twice.

-Unpaid leave and its renewal shall be ordered after the medical advice.
+The placing on unpaid leave and its renewal shall be pronounced after the medical advice.

 If, at the end of paid sick leave or a period of unpaid sick leave, you are found permanently unfit to resume your duties, you shall be dismissed.

-However, if you are a permanent civil servant in another employment or corps, your secondment for probation is terminated and you are made available to your home administration.
+However, if you are a permanent civil servant in another employment or corps, your probationary secondment is terminated and you are placed at the disposal of your home administration.

 You may be allowed to resume your work at part-time for therapeutic reasons under the same conditions as a regular civil servant unless your internship involves vocational training or must be completed in a training institute.